B-Klaver/ECweather/README.md

 devtools::install_github("B-Klaver/ECweather")
 ```

-## Example
+## Examples

-This is a basic example downloads the data to a specified folder, while also creating a dataframe in the local environment of all of the weather data:
+This is a basic example that extracts daily data for the stations 55 and 100 from 2020 to 2023:

 ``` r
 library(ECweather)